TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 The above analysis reveals the following:
 *  India has the greatest outstanding loan amounts
 *  India also has the largest number of transactions
+*  Top project categories for loans in India include telecommunications, social safety nets, and infrastructure
 *  The greatest loan amounts in India are held by the Controller of Aid Accounts & Audit
 *  India does not appear in the top 10 for longest loan duration.
 In fact, India appears once in 9th place for the shortest duration loan.

 <br><br>
 ## CONCLUSION

 The above insights could be used to further the stated goal of helping meet developing countries needs.
 <br><br>
 Following trends over time for countries receiving loans could reveal successes and failures in the lending process and is worth further exploration.
 <br><br>